 Identifying best practices in servicing customers and replicating them.

 3. Monitor Online Customer Reviews

-Customers leave reviews when they are either too happy or too disappointed with your brand.
+Customers leave online reviews when they are highly satisfied or deeply disappointed.
 Both kinds of reviews are helpful in understanding trends across customer loyalty and customer demands.
-So, make sure your business is verified on Google and also has a presence on social media.
+Therefore it is important that your business is verified on Google and maintains a social media presence.

 4. Collect Data Through Focus Groups

 Focus groups involve in-person discussions moderated by a facilitator where customers freely express their expectations and experiences.
 These sessions serve as a crucial component of exploratory voice of the customer research, providing a holistic view of customer sentiment and the "why" behind their opinions.

 The diverse perspectives shared in focus groups can uncover unexpected insights, such as emerging product demands while fostering two-way communication to address existing challenges.
 These groups are particularly valuable when considering innovations or product updates, allowing you to test with a sample before wider implementation.

 However, focus groups are complementary to a comprehensive VoC strategy and may not scale effectively for broader opinion collection.